rxstack/rxstack/README.md

 ## <a name="console"></a> Console
 Your console commands can be used for any recurring task, such as cronjobs, imports, or other batch jobs.

-To see the build-in command you can run:
+To see the available commands you can run:

 ```
-    $ npm run cli
+    $ npm run cli -- -h
 ```

 - `$ npm run cli debug:http-metadata` - Prints http metadata for an application